Pondering Homelessness and Community

 The deaths and destruction they are causing is a result of these very actions and it is happening in each of our neighborhoods.

-In the future consider the historical and social context.
-Movements rarely act responsibly.
-It took decades to create and adapt the systems we so carelessly destroyed.
+In the future, hopefully we will consider the historical and social context.
+Emotionally inspired Movements rarely act responsibly.
+It took decades to create and adapt these systems that we so carelessly destroyed.
 Keeping police training current, and effective actually requires additional investment.
-Defunding is an insane approach.
+Defunding is an insane response.

 Currently I am grateful for the many church volunteer and city planned efforts that our mayor (in Vancouver WA) has taken to address these problems.
 Chief among them, Living Hope and Exchange Churches.